ericvera/ts-lib-template/README.md

 ### Add NPM_TOKEN to the repo secrets

+    NOTE: The package must have been published at least once with `npm publish` in order to be able to generate a granular token scoped to the specific package.

 1. [Get a token](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-granular-access-tokens-on-the-website) from npmjs.com
 2. [Add a secret with the npm token to be used by Github Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions)